troglobit/sysklogd/README.md

 - https://netbsd.gw.com/cgi-bin/man-cgi?syslog+3+NetBSD-current

 The `syslogd` daemon is an enhanced version of the standard Berkeley utility program, updated with DNA from FreeBSD.
-It is responsible for providing logging of messages received from programs and facilities on the local host as well as from remote hosts.
-Although compatible with standard C-library implementations of the `syslog()` API (GLIBC, musl libc, uClibc), `libsyslog` must be used in your application to unlock the new [RFC5424][] `syslogp()` API.
+It provides logging of messages received from the kernel, programs and facilities on the local host as well as messages from remote hosts.
+Although fully compatible with standard C-library implementations of the `syslog()` API (GLIBC, musl libc, uClibc), `libsyslog` must be used in your application to unlock the new [RFC5424][] `syslogp()` API.

 The included `logger` tool can be used from the command line, or script, to send RFC5424 formatted messages using `libsyslog` to `syslogd` for